giovannicoppola/alfred-ICDbrowser/README.md

 ## rebuilding database (optional) 🛠️
 - `alfred-ICDbrowser` comes with the database derived from the ICD XML tabular file released on April 1 2023 and available on the CDC website [here](https://ftp.cdc.gov/pub/Health_Statistics/NCHS/Publications/ICD10CM/April-1-2023-Update/)
-- the script `icd-fun.py` can be used to rebuild/update the database. run with `python3 icd-fun.py "path-to-XML-file.xml"`
+- the script `icd-fun.py` can be used to rebuild/update the database.
+Run with `python3 icd-fun.py "path-to-XML-file.xml"`

 <h1 id="known-issues">Limitations & known issues ⚠️</h1>